acemod/language-arma-atom/README.md

 ## Contributing

-Contributions are greatly appreciated, report issues, misspellings, request features or fork this repository and open a pull request to add new features or enhance existing features, fix bugs or anything you believe would benefit this package.
+Contributions are greatly appreciated.
+You can help out with the ongoing development by looking for potential bugs in our code base, or by contributing new features.
+To contribute something to the Arma Language Package, simply fork this repository and submit your pull requests for review by other collaborators.

+Please, use our [Issue Tracker](https://github.com/acemod/language-arma-atom/issues) to report a bug, propose a feature, or suggest changes to the existing ones.